SydneyM123/tello-code-execution-config/README.md

-# p-ttf_ci_private
+# Configuration file for the tello code execution
-Private repository which contains code for Jenkins
+Private repository which contains code for Docker, Jenkins and the scheduler